How Long To Leave Fluoride Varnish on Teeth?

 The CDC reports that one in five people suffer from untreated tooth decay.
 Fluoride varnish, applied twice a year, can prevent cavities in adults and reduce caries in children.

-How Long To Leave Fluoride Varnish on Teeth?
-If applied in the dental office, as little as 10 seconds.
+If applied in the dental office, varnish dries in as little as 10 seconds.
 At-home fluoride applications can last about two minutes.
-However, do not brush or floss for 4-6 hours.
+However, that’s just drying, they need care for a minimum of 4-6 hours and that means no brushing or flossing.

 How does Flouride Varnish work?